Nothing in my business is as important as being in a consistent rhythm of content creation.

 When it comes to content, you get to quality through quantity.

-It’s the foundation of the creativity in my business.
+It’s the foundation of my business creativity.

 “But I need to figure out my niche / ideal audience first…”